 I hold five Violin Studio Classes each year where the children each perform a solo for the group, and we also join in group songs and activities.
 I highly encourage attendance at all five studio classes, as they are included in your weekly lesson tuition and are fabulous opportunities for all the students and families in the studio.
 It is part of the Suzuki model to hold group classes as they are very motivational.

 There are two formal recitals each year: the Fall and Spring Solo Recitals.
 These recitals are for singers and violinists.
 The Solo Recitals are a wonderful opportunity for students to work hard towards a performance goal.
 We dress up in our best clothes and perform onstage - it's a lot of fun!

-In the Spring we have a Violin Chamber Party where we get together and play duets, trios, and quartets that we have been rehearsing all year with our peer ensemble partners.
+In the Winter we have a Violin Chamber Party where we get together and play duets, trios, and quartets that we have been rehearsing all year with our peer ensemble partners.

 We love our special events, too!
 We have our annual Halloween Farmer's Market Fiddling Fest where we get to fiddle for the public and raise money for a great cause.
 All the money we raise is donated to the Suzuki Association Latin America Scholarship Fund.
 We also perform twice a year at a Senior Residence where we connect with elders in our community and share our music with them.
 It is very gratifying and so important to make those cross-generational connections!

 I also have an annual Suzuki Parent Education Night in the fall for each studio location (SF and Palo Alto).